testing-library/react-testing-library/README.md

 **What if I’m iterating over a list of items that I want to put the data-testid="item" attribute on.
 How do I distinguish them from each other?**

-You can make your selector just choose the one you want by including :nth-child(4) in the selector.
+You can make your selector just choose the one you want by including :nth-child in the selector.

 ```javascript
 const thirdLiInUl = container.querySelector('ul > li:nth-child(3)')